 Some of the proven benefits of physical activity are keeping the bones strong and decreasing chances of developing heart disease.
 Some of the theories that link exercise and immunity claim that physical activity flushes bacteria out of the lungs and airways, speeds up the flow of white blood cells and slows down the release of stress hormones.

-Getting out into nature, whether for a jog on the beach or a hike in the woods is incredibly healing and essential for a immune system!
+Getting out into nature, whether for a jog on the beach or a hike in the woods is incredibly healing and essential for our immune system.

-Alcohol may help you fall asleep faster, but at the same time, it diminishes the sleep quality by disturbing the sleep patterns.
+Alcohol, for example, may help you fall asleep faster, but at the same time, it diminishes the sleep quality by disturbing the sleep patterns.
 Sleep deprivation is not the only health-related problem caused by alcohol.
 Alcohol abuse can lead to immunodeficiency.
 Smoking also damages the immune system and makes your body more susceptible to infections.
+What vices do you have that have longterm harmful effects?

 This is the most important step in boosting your body’s defense.
 The first thing you should do is to stay clear of processed foods and find out the number of calories your body actually needs to maintain the ideal weight, which is a great barrier for virus or bacteria attacks.

-- Eat mushrooms – A recent study suggested that mushrooms (shiitake in this case) can improve the immune system.
+Eat mushrooms – A recent study suggested that certain mushrooms (shiitake in this case) can improve the immune system.
 If you are not a fan of mushrooms as a meal ingredient, there are many immune-boosting tonics and pills containing mushrooms.
 For instance, Fusion health uses the Reishi mushroom.
 Chaga, Lion’s Mane and Cordyceps are also powerful healer mushies.
+Be careful, however, there are poisonous ones!

-- Consume probiotics – Among the components strengthening the immune system a special place belongs to probiotics.
-By increasing the body’s natural production of antibodies, probiotics are preventing cold.
+Consume probiotics – Among the components strengthening the immune system a special place belongs to probiotics.
+By increasing the body’s natural production of antibodies, probiotics prevent colds.
 You can get your daily dose of them with kefir, kimchi, sour pickles, dark chocolate, etc. If you’re a vegan, try Inner-Eco Coconut Probiotics.

-- Include nuts and seeds in your diet – Nuts are a great source of antioxidants, vitamins, selenium, and zinc, which makes them superheroes of your immune system strengthening.
-Black seed (Nigella Sativa), pumpkin seeds and other are also very effective.
+Include nuts and seeds in your diet – Nuts are a great source of antioxidants, vitamins, selenium, and zinc, which makes them superheroes of your immune system strengthening.
+Black seed (Nigella Sativa), pumpkin seeds, and others are also very effective.

 Roxana is a Sydney based travel enthusiast with a passion for writing.
 She loves fashion and has an eye for anything visually appealing and aesthetically beautiful.
 She is all about the healthy lifestyle, loves to run with her husband and dogs and has fun cooking exotic meals for her family.
 You can find her articles on HighStyleLife and StyleByAsia.